 When you ask Baby Boomers for their travel Bucket List, a trip to Australia is always near the top.
-There’s just something about the land down under that sparks wanderlust in us!
+There’s just something about the land down under that sparks wanderlust in us, and Cairns attractions are among the top of the list!

 Australia is not just a country, it’s an entire continent, so choosing a part of it to explore at one time is best.
 Cairns attractions in tropical northeast Queensland should not be missed.
 With its prime location on the Coral Sea, Cairns is considered to be the gateway to the Great Barrier Reef – one of the Seven Natural Wonders of the World.
 The city is stylish and laid-back, and a central location for exploring an area pulsing with adventure and culture.

-We recently experienced this epic destination, and it did not disappoint!
+We recently experienced this epic destination via a road trip, and it did not disappoint!
 Here are the highlights that you should not miss.

 - 1. First, Stay at an Incredible Hotel